-The school counselor is available to help all students in adjusting to our school and assist any students that have school, personal or social questions.
-Students wishing to see a counselor should make an appointment through the counselor during their lunch and/or recess time.
-Parents are encouraged to contact the counselor for information or assistance whenever necessary by calling Mrs. Cheryl Lyndon at 330.486.2209 or Mr. Jacob Moauro at 330.486.2273.
+Guidance counselors are available to help all students in adjusting to school and assist any students that have school, personal or vocational questions.
+Students wishing to see a counselor should make an appointment through the main office during study hall, lunch, or before or after school.

+Parents are encouraged to contact the counselors for information or assistance whenever necessary by calling 330.486.2281.